 What You’ll Need to Make Homemade Candles

 - Some form of wax.
-You’ll want to avoid anything petroleum based, as these materials can release carcinogens when burned.
+You’ll want to avoid anything petroleum-based, as these materials can release carcinogens when burned.
 Instead, use beeswax, or the cheaper alternative, soy wax.
-They are both easily found at most home or craft type stores, or you can make your own soy wax.
+They are both easily found at most home or craft-type stores, or you can make soy wax.

 - Containers.
-You’ll need some form of container to house your candles.
-Glass containers are a good idea, as they will keep their form (many plastics melt easily, and the last thing you want is to be breathing in burned plastic fumes).
 You want your containers to be made of a substance that won’t crack, won’t leak, and won’t catch fire.
+You’ll need some containers to house your candles.
+Glass containers are a good idea, as they will keep their form (many plastics melt easily, and the last thing you want is breathing in burned plastic fumes).
 Make sure your containers have been washed and dried before starting.

 - Wicks.
-You’ll want wicks that are a couple of inches longer than the height of your containers.
-They’re easily found at home or craft stores, or you can make your own candle wicks.
+You’ll want wicks a couple of inches longer than the height of your containers.
+They’re easily found at home or craft stores, or you can make candle wicks.

 - Dye.
-If you want to make your candles a certain color, you will need to dye them.
+If you want to make your candles a certain color, you must dye them.

 - Fragrance.
 If you want your candles to have a certain smell, you will need to add fragrance.